 Hi, I'm Sarah!
 I was born April 1991 in Honolulu, Hawaii, and grew up in Southern California.
-I moved to the Bay Area in 2009 to attend Stanford University, where I earned my B.A. in Psychology in 2013, and I recently relocated to Colorado.
+I moved to the Bay Area in 2009 to attend Stanford University, where I earned my B.A. in Psychology in 2013, and I relocated to Colorado in early 2018.

 Most of my earliest memories involve food.
 Food Network shows were a fixture in my household while I was growing up - Iron Chef, Giada de Laurentiis and Diners, Drive Ins and Dives were favorites.

 My father had worked extensively in the restaurant industry and loved to cook.
 When I was young, he taught me all the fundamentals, from how to dice an onion, to how to hone a knife.
 Years later, when I started to consider turning my passion for food into a career, he bought me my first knives.

 My mother was born in the US to immigrants from the Philippines, and I remember rolling lumpia (fried spring rolls) and making pancit (a noodle dish) with her on birthdays every year.
 I'm convinced my adventurous palette comes from my mom; she and I have always loved hunting down new restaurants to try and studying their menus extensively beforehand.

 In high school, I was constantly baking, watching YouTube videos about technique, and poring through recipes and reviews on AllRecipes and Epicurious - I was glued to these two sites when I first started to take cooking more seriously!
 In my junior and senior years at Stanford, I lived in a vegetarian cooperative house, where I worked as one of two kitchen managers.
 In those two years, I had the opportunity to plan and execute large-scale vegetarian dinners for all 50 residents.
 I also spent hours of my free time testing new bread and pastry recipes to share with my housemates.
 It was during this time that I learned most of what I know about plant-based cooking.